aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

     -   0x2 – Power level 2

     -   0x3 – Power is critical and FPGA may be shutting off clocks or powering down

+### Virtual LED/DIP

+There are virtual LED/DIP swtiches that can be used to control/monitor CL logic.
+There are 16 LEDs and 16 DIP Switches.
+Registers exposed to the Management PF are used to control/monitor the LED/DIP Switches.

+vLED - There are 16 virtual LEDs that can be driven from the CL logic to the SH (cl_sh_status_vled[15:0]).
+The value of these signals can be read by S/W in the Instance.
+An API is also provided through AWS Management Software.

+vDIP - There are 16 virtual DIP switches that drive from the SH to the CL logic (sh_cl_status_vdip[15:0]).
+These can be used to control logic in the CL.
+The value of these signals can be written/read by S/W in the Intsance.
+An API is also provided through AWS Management Software.

+### DMA

+There is an integraged DMA controller inside the Shell.
+The DMA controller can perform efficient bulk data moves between the Instance and the CL logic.
+Please refer to ??? for more information on the integrated DMA controller.

+### Interrupt interface

+16 user interrupt source are supported on the IRQ interface:

+-   cl_sh_apppf_irq_req[15:0]
+-   sh_cl_apppf_irq_ack[15:0]

+These interrupts are mapped to MSI-X interrupts.
+Mapping registers in the DMA controller map the 16 user interrupt sources to MSI-X vectors.

+The CL asserts (active high) cl_sh_apppf_irq_req[x], and holds it asserted until the SH responds with sh_cl_apppf_irq_ack[x].